Deadwater.ai

 Why Markdown is necessary but insufficient

-A Content OS uses Markdown as a carrier, not a solution.
+A Context OS uses Markdown as a carrier, not a solution.
 It defines the schema and enforces a contract:

 The goal is to make content predictable to machines without making it hostile to humans.
 One useful mental model is to treat Markdown files as function inputs.
 If the "signature" changes, the agent should know.
 That means consistent headings, stable frontmatter fields, and a schema that evolves intentionally instead of drifting.